Analytical results for the distribution of first return times of non-backtracking random walks on configuration model networks: Non-backtracking random walks

-NBWs belong to the class of second-order random walks, in which the transition probabilities depend not only on the current node but also on the previous node \cite{Fasino2023}.
+NBWs are RWs for which the move backwards to the previous node is excluded.
+They belong to the class of second-order random walks, in which the transition probabilities depend not only on the current node but also on the previous node \cite{Fitzner2013,Fasino2023}.
 This introduces memory into the process, which makes it no longer Markovian in the traditional sense.
 The challenge is to analyze such processes using methods that are typically applied to Markov chains, which rely on the memoryless property.
 Recently, Fasino et al. introduced a mapping of second order random walks into first order processes on a larger state space, referred to as the pullback process \cite{Fasino2023}.
 Instead of viewing the random walk as taking place between the nodes of the original graph, the pullback process considers a random walk on the directed-line graph associated with the original graph.
-Using this method they showed that the mean first return time ${\mathbb E}[T_{\rm FR}]$ of any second order random walk (including NBWs) on undirected networks satisfies Eq. (\ref{eq:Kac1}), thus extending the validity of the Kac's lemma to second order random walks on undirected networks \cite{Fasino2023}.
-Note that the Kac's lemma deals with the mean first return time and has no implications on the overall shape of the distribution and its higher order moments.
+Using this method they showed that the mean first return time ${\mathbb E}[T_{\rm FR}]$ of any second order random walk (including NBWs) on undirected networks satisfies Eq. (\ref{eq:Kac1}), thus extending the validity of Kac's lemma to second order random walks on undirected networks \cite{Fasino2023}.
+Note that Kac's lemma deals with the mean first return time and has no implications on the overall shape of the distribution and its higher order moments.

-NBWs exhibit faster mixing times than standard random walks, meaning they converge to their stationary distribution more quickly \cite{Cioba2015}.
+NBWs exhibit faster mixing times than standard random walks, meaning they converge to their stationary distribution more quickly \cite{Cioba2015,Hamou2019}.
 They thus inspire the design of more efficient algorithms for various graph-based problems, including link prediction and node centrality measures \cite{Wu2016}.
 The non-backtracking (Hashimoto) matrix $B$ associated with these walks has spectral properties that can reveal important information about the network structure, often more clearly than traditional adjacency matrices \cite{Krzakala2013,Karrer2014,Dorogovtsev2022}.
 Actually, the mixing time is inversely proportional to the spectral gap of the matrix $B$ \cite{Levin2009}

 where $\lambda_1$ and $\lambda_2$ are the largest and second largest eigenvalues of $B$, respectively.